Skip to main content

 ROMS Undergraduate Programs

-The Department of Romance Studies provides opportunities for studying the languages, literatures, and cultures of Romance languages throughout the world.
+The Department of Romance Studies provides opportunities for studying the languages and cultures throughout the world where Romance languages are spoken.

 Studying French, Italian, Portuguese, and Spanish has become increasingly important because of the economic and political significance of these languages abroad and in our multicultural society in the United States.
 Language study also offers important support to other majors at UNC-Chapel Hill, such as history, linguistics, political science, economics, Global Studies, Latin American Studies, European Studies, Communications, Media and Journalism, and Business.